Wysoka: History

 The oldest known mention Wysoka comes from 1260, when it was granted by Duke Bolesław the Pious from the Piast dynasty to Mikołaj Łodzia.
 Its name means "high" in Polish and refers to its elevation, as it is located at the Wysockie Hills.
 In the 15th century, there was already a Catholic church of St. Martin in the village.
 Wysoka was granted town rights in 1505.
 Also the town's coat of arms dates back to the 16th century.
 In the following centuries it was a private town owned by Polish nobility, particularly the Kościelski and Tuczyński families, located in the Kalisz Voivodeship in the Greater Poland Province of the Polish Crown.

 In the late 17th century local noblewoman Apolonia Tuczyńska brought Augustinians to Wysoka.
-She later renewed Wysoka's town rights after a big fire in 1722, while in 1727-29 the Augustinians built a Baroque Church of Our Lady of the Rosary.
+She later renewed Wysoka's town rights after a big fire in 1722, while in 1727–1729 the Augustinians built a Baroque Church of Our Lady of the Rosary.

 During the First Partition of Poland, in 1772, Wysoka was annexed by Prussia.
-Regained by Poles as part of the short-lived Duchy of Warsaw in 1807, before it was re-annexed by Prussia in 1815.
+After the successful Greater Poland uprising of 1806, it was regained by Poles and included within the short-lived Duchy of Warsaw.
+It was re-annexed by Prussia in 1815.
 After 1818, under the Germanized name Wissek, it belonged to the Wirsitz county of the province of Posen.
 In 1846 the town suffered a fire.

 In January 1919 Wysoka was captured by Poles during Greater Poland uprising (1918–19), which aim was to reintegrate the town along with the region of Greater Poland with Poland, which just regained independence a few weeks earlier.
 Poles established the Polish People's Council (Polska Rada Ludowa) and the Civic Guard (Straż Obywatelska).
 However, later that same month, irregulars from Germany captured the town.
 A Polish counterattack from Wyrzysk failed.
 In 1919 a local branch of the "Sokół" Polish Gymnastic Society was founded.
 In January 1920 Wysoka was finally transferred from Weimar Germany to Poland following the Treaty of Versailles, and it was attached to the Wyrzysk Powiat (county).

 After the German invasion of Poland, which sparked World War II in September 1939, 19 Polish craftsmen and farmers were murdered by the Germans on the slope of the Góra Wysoka hill in two mass executions on October 21 and November 21.
 Nowadays there is a memorial at the site.
 Local Poles were also murdered by the Germans in other places, for instance, the principal of the interwar Polish school, Franciszek Karowski, was murdered in Paterek in October 1939.
 The town was annexed into the "Regierungsbezirk Bromberg" of the Reichsgau Danzig-West Prussia and governed by the Nazi Gauleiter Albert Forster.
 During the occupation of Poland the administration changed the name of the town to "Weißeck" (1942–1945).
 The German occupation ended in January 1945 and the town was restored to Poland.

 Between 1975 and 1998 the city administratively belonged to the Piła Voivodeship.
 Since 1999 the town has been part of the Greater Poland Voivodeship.